Forex Market Sessions: How Time Works

 Hours: 13:00 UTC to 22:00 UTC

-New York carries the baton from London and brings its own character to the market.
-US economic data releases, Federal Reserve commentary, and American institutional trading all hit during these hours, creating some of the sharpest intraday moves of the day.
+New York continues the trading activity after London and brings its own character to the market.
+US economic data releases, Federal Reserve commentary, and American institutional trading all are released during these hours, creating some of the sharpest intraday moves of the day.

 USD pairs dominate.
 EUR/USD, USD/JPY, USD/CAD, and GBP/USD all see heavy volume.
-US employment reports, CPI figures, and FOMC minutes regularly land during New York hours, and the market tends to react fast.
+Many major US economic releases, including Nonfarm Payrolls, CPI, and Federal Reserve announcements, occur during New York trading hours.

 For traders in Dhaka, New York runs from 19:00 to 04:00 local time.
-The earlier part of this window (19:00 to 23:00 local) overlaps with the tail end of London, which is where conditions are at their best.
+The earlier part of this window (19:00 to 23:00 local) overlaps with the tail end of London, which is where liquidity and volatility are usually highest.

 Session Overlaps: Where the Real Action Happens

 Overlaps are the windows where two major sessions run simultaneously.
-They concentrate liquidity, compress spreads further, and generate more consistent price movement than any single session alone.
+They bring together higher liquidity, often result in tighter spreads further, and generate more consistent price movement than any single session alone.

 Sydney-Tokyo Overlap (03:00 to 07:00 UTC)